 If you experience any of these symptoms, you should stop your medication and see your healthcare professional immediately.

 Very rarely, a condition known as serotonin syndrome may happen when tramadol is taken with certain medications such as those used in treating depression.
 This can cause serious health problems that may sometimes be life-threatening.
-Consult a doctor immediately if you feel unusually unsettled, or experience hallucinations, muscle stiffness, very bad diarrhea or headaches.
+Consult a doctor immediately if you experience confusion, hallucinations, muscle stiffness, severe diarrhea or headache.

 Avoid taking alcohol with tramadol as it may cause excessive drowsiness.
 If you are taking Ultracet, which is a combination of tramadol and paracetamol, do not take more paracetamol-containing products.